EchterAlsFake/Porn_Fetch/README.md

 ---
 </div>

+# IMPORTANT NOTICE

+> [!CAUTION]
+> A lot of my setup (Laptop, Keyboard, 2 phones, my mouse and other stuff) got broken in a very short period of time.
+I can currently not develop and I also don't have the motivation because my priorities in life changed...
+> Therefore this project is as of 1st April 2025 discontinued.
+Not forever, but for now.
+I might come back, when stuff is fixed.
+Thanks for your understanding

 > [!WARNING]
 > Porn Fetch is NOT associated with the websites.
 Porn Fetch is AGAINST the Terms of Services of EVERY website!
 Usage is on YOUR risk.